2022 SoFi Checking and Savings (SoFi Money) Review

 The SoFi Credit Card has no annual fee, no foreign transaction fees, and other perks.
 So, if you’re looking for an easy cashback credit card setup, this could be a card worth considering.

 Pros and Cons of SoFi Checking and Savings/SoFi Money

 First up is both a pro and a con of sorts — but mostly the latter.
 In my review of Discover Bank, I noted that the merger of their banking and credit card account apps was a good thing.
 However, I’m not sure that the same can be said when it comes to SoFi.

-Within the SoFi app, you’ll not only have access to your Money account but will also find tabs for investing, loans, their Relay account aggregator, and more.
+Within the SoFi app, you’ll not only have access to your Checking and Savings accounts but will also find tabs for investing, loans, their Relay account aggregator, and more.
 This is to say that only a small portion of the app is dedicated to banking functions and yet is bogged down in features that likely don’t apply to you.
-To be sure, this is far from an accident as SoFi wants you to take advantage of their other products but, for me, I’d definitely prefer a dedicated SoFi Money application.
+To be sure, this is far from an accident as SoFi wants you to take advantage of their other products but, for me, I’d definitely prefer a dedicated SoFi Banking application.

 Clear transfer dates

 Considering that I now have upwards of a dozen savings accounts alone, I end up transferring money with some frequency.
 Therefore I find it quite annoying — if not worrisome — when these transfers take an unexpectedly long time or are seemingly stuck in limbo without updates.
 That’s why I was impressed that, when I initiated a transfer from an external account to SoFi Money (via SoFi), it clearly states when the first portion of the funds would be available as well as when the full transfer would be complete.
 Of course it’s one thing to say what will happen, but thankfully SoFi stuck to their word.
 For that reason, I found the transfer process to be enjoyable and stress-free.